finom/docs.vovk.dev/docs/customization.md

     - `getEndpoint` - an utility that builds request endpoiint from `prefix`, `query` and `params`;
     - `validate` - a function that validates `body` and `query` of the request;
     - `defaultHandler` - handles the `Response` object returned from `fetch` function;
-    - `defaultStreamHandler` - handles the `Response` object returned from `fetch` function in case of stream.
+    - `defaultStreamHandler` - handles the `Response` object returned from `fetch` function in case of a stream.
 - Request arguments:
     - `params` - the patams such as `id` from `users/:id`;
     - `query` - the search query properties such as `?foo=bar`;